stravos97/tech501-week1/cloud/azure/README.md

 - Review and create the VNet.
 - Set up subnets and assign resources as needed.

+### instructions for creating VM:

+Our virtual machine:
+Name: tech501-your_name-first-vm
+Region: UK South
+Security: standard
+Image (i.e. the OS that will go onto the machine): Ubuntu Pro 18.04 LTS Gen 2 [LTS means long term support for ~7 years]
+Size: Standard_B1s — 1 vcpu, 1 GiB [very important to set correctly because this impacts pricing] Administrator account: adminuser
+Use existing key pair stored in Azure (use the one with your name) Select inbound ports: allow HTTP and SSH traffic
+Disks tab:
+OS disk type: Standard SSD
+Networking tab:
+Virtual network: your named version
+Subnet: public-subnet
+Choose Delete public IP and NIC when VM is deleted option

+conect > select nateive ssh > start

+fill in window:
+- provide ssh key path
+- use provided code
+- paste into terminal,say 'yes' if asked permissions
+- can check that you are in the vm by running a command such as pwd

+### deleting vm

+home > resouce group > tech501
+filter for name
+delete: disk, network interface group, maybe the network security key, public IP, VM itself
+keep: virtual network + ssh group

 ---

 # Generating an RSA Key Pair